cdozdil/OptiScaler/README.md

 * An in-game menu for tuning and saving settings (Only on DirectX 11 & DirectX 12 APIs)
 * Full integration with [DLSS Enabler](https://www.nexusmods.com/site/mods/757) for DLSS-FG support
 * Fidelity FX CAS (Contrast Adaptive Sharpening) support for XeSS to mitigate relatively soft image upscaler generates
-* Pseudo super sampling option for backends running on DirectX 12
+* A supersampling option for backends running on DirectX 12
-* Autofixing colorod lights on Unreal Engine & AMD graphics cards
+* Autofixing colored lights on Unreal Engine & AMD graphics cards
 * Autofixing wrong motion vector informations and reducing ghosting on these games
 * Autofixing missing exposure texture information